d3/d3-selection/README.md

 <a name="selection_text" href="#selection_text">#</a> <i>selection</i>.<b>text</b>([<i>value</i>])

-The text operator is based on the [textContent](http://www.w3.org/TR/DOM-Level-3-Core/core.html#Node3-textContent) property; setting the text content will replace any existing child elements.

-If a *value* is specified, sets the text content to the specified value on all selected elements.
+If a *value* is specified, sets the [text content](http://www.w3.org/TR/DOM-Level-3-Core/core.html#Node3-textContent) to the specified value on all selected elements, replacing any existing child elements.
 If the *value* is a constant, then all elements are given the same text content; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s text content.
 A null value will clear the content.

 If a *value* is not specified, returns the text content for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

 <a name="selection_html" href="#selection_html">#</a> <i>selection</i>.<b>html</b>([<i>value</i>])

-The html operator is based on the [innerHTML](http://dev.w3.org/html5/spec-LC/apis-in-html-documents.html#innerhtml) property; setting the inner HTML will replace any existing child elements.
-Also, you may prefer to use [*selection*.append](#selection_append) to create HTML content in a data-driven way; this operator is intended for when you want a little bit of HTML, say for rich formatting.

-If a *value* is specified, sets the inner HTML to the specified value on all selected elements.
+If a *value* is specified, sets the [inner HTML](http://dev.w3.org/html5/spec-LC/apis-in-html-documents.html#innerhtml) to the specified value on all selected elements, replacing any existing child elements.
 If the *value* is a constant, then all elements are given the same inner HTML; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s inner HTML.
 A null value will clear the content.

 If a *value* is not specified, returns the inner HTML for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

-As the name suggests, *selection*.html is only supported on HTML elements.
+Use [*selection*.append](#selection_append) instead to create data-driven content; this method is intended for when you want a little bit of HTML, say for rich formatting.
+Also, *selection*.html is only supported on HTML elements.
 SVG elements and other non-HTML elements do not support the innerHTML property, and thus are incompatible with *selection*.html.
 Consider using [XMLSerializer](https://developer.mozilla.org/en-US/docs/XMLSerializer) to convert a DOM subtree to text.
 See also the [innersvg polyfill](https://code.google.com/p/innersvg/), which provides a shim to support the innerHTML property on SVG elements.

 <a name="selection_append" href="#selection_append">#</a> <i>selection</i>.<b>append</b>(<i>type</i>[, <i>before</i>])

 If the specified *type* is a string, appends a new element of this type (tag name) as the last child of each element in the current selection.
 Otherwise, the *type* may be a function which is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 This function should return an element to be appended.
-(Typically, the function creates a new element, but it may return an existing element instead.)
+Typically, the function creates a new element, but it may instead return an existing element.
 For example, to append a DIV element to each paragraph:

 ```js
 d3.selectAll("p").append("div");